devmanso/WorstZip/README.md

 # WorstZip, the most reliable and efficient file compression program

 * DISCLAIMER: please don't ever use this ever.
 I am not responsible for whatever happens to your computer as a result of this program
+* This software is liscensed under MIT Liscense, see LICENSE in this repo

 ## Features